Introduction to Data Science for Beginners

 1. Curiosity: A desire to dive deep into the data and gain a thorough understanding of it.

 As previously mentioned, individuals from various academic backgrounds can become data scientists.
-However, to become a professional in the field, certain technical skills are required, including:
+However, to become a professional in the field, certain technical skills are required:

 1. Basic programming skills in languages such as Python, R, and SQL.